philer/karol/README.md

 ### Compatibility

-I'm not quite sure which browsers are currently supported.
-Current targets are up-to-date Firefox and Chrome as well as Internet Explore 11.
+Current targets are up-to-date Firefox and Chrome.
+It probably works in latest Edge, too.

-Required APIs:

-* canvas: IE9+
-* FileReader, Blob: IE10+
-* dataset: IE11+

 ## Development